upsetjs/upsetjs/README.md

 **Interactivity**

-By specifying `onHover` and `selection` `UpSet` is fully interactive.
+By specifying `onHover` and `selection` UpSet.js is fully interactive.
 As an alternative there is also the `onClick` property.

 ![interactions](https://user-images.githubusercontent.com/4129778/79372064-b262f980-7f55-11ea-872e-6e6857c0df82.png)

 **Queries**

-Similar to the original UpSetR, `UpSet` allows to specify queries by a set of elements which are then highlighted in the plot.
+Similar to the original UpSetR, UpSet.js allows to specify queries by a set of elements which are then highlighted in the plot.
 The first query is shown in full detail while others are shown using small indicators.

 ```ts